October 1, 2024

 Purple inks

-I am enjoying Diamine Biberry.
+I am enjoying Diamine Bilberry.
 It gives a dark line and you might think it was just a dark blue ink if you weren't paying attention.
 It is blue-purple.
 The words, magenta, purple, and violet are essentially synonymous in common usage.
 Some say that magenta is "red-purple".
 You will be better off looking at photos of the inks that trying to decypher words, but even photos have their limitations.

 I also have Sailor "Jentle" Oku Yama.
 Some call it a magenta ink, and it can yield a green sheen if you lay it on thick (I never do).
 The name means "remote mountain".
 The Jentle ink series is no longer offered, but you can buy this in a 20ml bottle in the Shikiori series.
 I see this ink compared to Diamine Oxblood and they are quite similar.
 The lesson I guess is that red inks grade into purple inks, and/or vice versa.